Core framework

 Key Area 2.3.4 – Opportunities for learners to respond to what they’re reading

-We expect Reading Schools to allow all learners to respond to what they’re reading in a variety of engaging ways that best suit their needs.
+Schools should allow all learners to respond to what they’re reading in a variety of engaging and innovative / creative ways that best suit their needs in one of the below ways, or in another way that suits their setting and learners:

 Creative writing piece